Morningstar Logo

 What I did

-Built credibility with pitch work
+1. Built credibility with pitch work

-Enabled and directly supported growth from 6 to 100+
+2. Enabled and directly supported growth from 6 to 100+

-Supported strategic growth plans for the global practice
+3. Supported strategic growth plans for the global practice

-Operationalized design in the consultant force
+4. Operationalized design in the consultant force

 Building credibility and growing the team

 At first, we had creative directors essentially zipping all over the world trying to find work to elbow their way into.
 Every now and then they would score and get more involved in a pitch.
 I would coordinate creative explorations with designers, the Creative Directors would clean up slides, then use exploration work to do the storytelling needed.
 It worked — we were winning deals, much bigger deals.
-People started asking for them to participate.
+People started asking for the creative directors to participate.

 This is when my work kicked into high gear, because I was there to help the team get organized and coordinate.